Banner Logo

 Ebay:

-Ebay too charges the vendors an insertion fee to list an item on the website.
+Ebay too charges the vendors a listing fee a.k.a insertion fee to list an item on the website.
 As they have multiple revenue paths, the insertion fee is not applicable for monthly subscribers.

 Zomato: